rolling-scopes-school/js-fe-course-en/tasks/online-zoo/online-zoo.md

   - in the new branch, work is being done on the task;
   - when execution is completed, a Pull Request is made `online-zoo` from the branch to the `online-zoo-part2` branch, followed by a merge.
   The title and content of this PR are irrelevant; online-zoo-part2
 - a new deployment of your work is created in a branch `gh-pages` from the `online-zoo`.
-(The instructions will be provided later) private repository ;
 - the open **Pull Request** is updated to the branch `main` from the branch `online-zoo`.
 This PR is not merged.

 ## Useful links